How the “Financially competent” Tories turned £30 for hungry children into THIS

 Schools also have access to the voucher scheme used throughout the holidays so can use this and get recharged by the Local Authority.
 All these steps will ensure no child goes without.”

 Worcestershire County Council allocated a budget of £3 a day for a child on free school meals totalling £15 a week for lunches.
 In contrast, Hereford County Council were more generous with £7.72 per child a day being pledged over the Christmas period.

-In 2017 national Government data showed that almost 1 in 4 Worcester children are living in poverty, with the current figure bound to have gone up due to the pandemic and economic insecurity.
-This equates to more than 4000 children as calculated by the Worcester News.
+In 2017 national Government data showed that almost 1 in 4 Worcester children are living in poverty, with the current figure almost certain to have gone up due to the pandemic and economic insecurity.
+This equates to more than 4000 children, as calculated by the Worcester News.